 What is a Mammalogist?

-Mammalogy is a specialized field of biology that deals specifically with the study and observation of mammals.
-This could include many different aspects of mammalian life, including evolution, biological function, management, and more.
+Mammalogy is a specialized field of biology that focuses on the study and observation of mammals.
+This includes many different aspects of mammalian life, including evolution, biological function, management, conservation, and ecosystem interactions.

 What Does a Mammalogist Do?

-Mammalogists may do a number of different things depending on their area of specialty.
-Broadly, Mammalogists study and observe different kinds of mammals.
-Many take interest in one specific type of or group of mammal.
-Some of the things Mammalogists may study include but are not limited to: the animal's behavior in its natural habitat, its classifications among other species, its anatomy and physiology, its role in a larger ecosystem, or the way this animal interacts with human beings.
-A Mammalogist may also combine multiple areas of study depending on their exact position or role.
+Some of the things mammalogists study include an animal's behavior in its natural habitat, its classification among other species, its anatomy and physiology, its role in a larger ecosystem, and its interactions with human beings.
+A mammalogist may also combine multiple areas of study depending on their exact position or role.
+For instance, some mammalogists collaborate with paleobiologists to reconstruct extinct mammal species to understand evolutionary adaptations and inform current conservation strategies.

 Where Does a Mammalogist Work?